lief-project/LIEF/doc/sphinx/plugins/binaryninja/index.rst

 .. plugin-package:: binaryninja
    :file: latest/plugins/index.json

-First, download the LIEF plugin package from here |lief-plugin-url| or from the packages listed above.
+First, download the LIEF plugin package from |lief-plugin-url| or from the packages listed above.
 Then, follow the official procedure to install
 plugins: https://docs.binary.ninja/guide/plugins.html